 - Pour hot water over cream cheese mixture and stir until completely dissolved

 - Stir in cold water and pineapple.
 Spoon Jello mixture into serving dish or mold.

-- Chill for at least two hours
+- Chill for at least two hours, but longer is better.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.